ejscribner/couchbase-tutorials/tutorial/markdown/mobile/sync-gateway-setup/sync-gateway-setup.md

 * The first line starts couchbase server just like the standard docker file would.
 We need to do this because docker compose has a limit of only allowing one command/entrypoint to run per container.
 We need couchbase server to start before we can do our automated setup steps.

 >**NOTE** Sleep statements make sure that things complete before moving on to the next step.
-The 10 second delay is set after couchbase server is started to make sure the cluster is completely running before moving on to the next command.
+The 10-second delay is set after Couchbase Server is started to make sure the cluster is completely running before moving on to the next command.
 The delay is conservative and could be shortened based on the speed of your computer.

 ```bash
 sleep 10s